sdonglab/LNKD/README.md

 3. radical_output.txt
 4. pair_output.txt

 The first two files contain the lists of predicted polymerization (core) and cycloaddition (surface) pairs respectively.
 The third includes a list of atoms from the core reactive atoms that became radicals due to their neighboring carbon being paired, but not being predicted to form a pair itself.
-The final output combines the list of surface and core pairs and can be used to visualize them in PyMOL.
+The final output combines the list of surface and core pairs and can be used to visualize them in PyMOL or other molecular graphics software.